 application.run(args);

-In order to capture metrics using Java Flight Recorder, we need to pass a few parameters while running the application
+To capture metrics using Java Flight Recorder, we need to pass a few parameters while running the application.

-We can use tool like JDK Mission Control to open and analyse the metrics from the .jfr file.
+We can use tools like JDK Mission Control to open and analyze the metrics from the .jfr file.

 Summary

-For full source code of the examples used here, please visit our Github Repository.
+For the complete source code of the examples used here, please visit our GitHub Repository.